flexera-public/policy_templates/cost/azure/unused_ip_addresses/README.md

 ## Prerequisites

-This policy requires the Azure Credential.
+- This policy requires the Azure Credential.
 When applying the policy select the appropriate credentials from the list for your tenant.
 If such credential doesn't exist please contact your cloud admin to create the Credential.
 The credential must contain the value *Azure RM* in the Provider field.
 Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)
+- billing_center_viewer (note: this role must be applied at the Organization level).

 ### Credential configuration